 Switches and pots

-The momentary buttons along the top are well suited as DLG launch buttons.
+The top-mounted momentary buttons are good as DLG launch buttons.
 The buttons at the rear are flush with the surface, and require a more deliberate action.

 Antenna

-The antenna is articulated at the base.
-It can be parked neatly along the top of the case.
-The exposed portion is noticably shorter than that on my TX16S.
+The antenna is hinged.
+When not in use, it can be parked along the top of the case.
+The exposed portion is noticably shorter than the one on my TX16S.

 Gimbals